Last updated 08/24/2011, dg

 See below for SSI-263A datasheet and user guide.

 The bottom line?
 Single-chip analog formant synthesis is likely down for the count.
-There are some recent offerings, though, that could fill the niche of single-chip phoneme synthesizer.
-First is the SpeakJet, a pre-programmed PIC chip that takes serial data in (phonemes, though probably not the same ones as the SC-01 or 263) and outputs PWM speech.
-Second is the Winbond text-to-speech chip.
-For details on both, see below under Modern Alternatives.
+There are some recent offerings (DSP based), though, that could fill the niche of single-chip phoneme synthesizer--see below under Modern Alternatives.

 I scanned in a copy of the SC-01 data sheet.
 It is in PDF